nataalii/coronatime/README.md

 git clone https://github.com/RedberryInternship/natailia-coronatime.git
 ```

 2\.
-Next step requires you to run _composer install_ in order to install all the dependencies.
+Next step requires you to run _composer install_ and _npm install_ in order to install all the dependencies.

 ```
 composer install
 ```

-3\. after you have installed all the PHP dependencies, it's time to install Tailwindcss dependencies:

 ```
 npm install